The tenderness of the pork loin

 and hickory etc.

-Be sure to add a dry rub, such as kosher salt, peppercorns and brown sugar.
+The prep time is fairly quick, just add a dry rub, such as kosher salt, peppercorns and brown sugar.
 If you let this marinade over night the salt will start the brining process, which is known to help produce a more flavorful piece of meat.

 Knowing about the exact time pork loins take to smoke: